AndrasKovacs/cctt/README.md

    in function application.
 The extra feature is *neutral values*: these are values blocked by free variables, e.g. a variable with function type applied to some arguments.
-3. Define conversion checking, which takes a "fresh variable" and two values as input, and returns whether the values are convertible.
+3. Define conversion checking, which takes a "fresh variable" supply and two values as input, and returns whether the values are convertible.
 The assumption is that the fresh variable is not free in either of the input values.
 We recursively compare the values, and when there's a closure on both sides, we apply both